San Diego Home Prices Keep Climbing

 - New Home Construction: slow (100k to 140k per year) and illegal workers being chased out

 - Economic-Foreign Trade – Trump expected to raise US GDP and add fuel to incomes and home prices

 - President Trump – uncertainty of what Trump will create and how much interference he’ll see

 - Taxes on Sale of Home – Tax situation is great for sellers

 With the new Trump Era fully engaged, job growth will pick up steam in Southern California.
 This will drive growth in places like Escondido, Del Mar, Oceanside, Carlsbad, and San Diego.

 If you’re thinking of selling, this might be the best time to contact a San Diego Realtor and begin the process.
-There is no vertical price rise on the graph, or glut of first time buyers with underwater mortgages, but 29% price rises in La Jolla might be a signal of trouble ahead.
+There is no vertical price rise on the graph, or glut of first time buyers with underwater mortgages.

 California was just named the 5th largest economy in the world and it’s had a great year in 2016.
 That’s amazing, but does San Diego’s small business and startup growth compare to that of LA and silicon valley?
 Some of the data below suggests that despite growth in manufacturing and professional services, talented workers may not want to move to SD county.
 With the Trump presidency firmly launched, San Diego, San Francisco and Los Angeles may be headed for boom times.

 Which industries are best for startup businesses in San Diego?